Douglas Day is an event in Fort Langley that marks the day when Sir James Douglas proclaimed British Columbia to be a colony at the fort in 1858.

 Food Trucks

 There is sometimes food available for purchase at the Douglas Day event.
-In some years the food is from one specific culture, which is great for folks wanting to taste flavours from a different part of the world.
+In some years the food is from one specific culture, which is great for people wanting to taste flavours from a different part of the world.

 Other Information